demandcluster/guides/docs/creating-a-character/index.md

 Here, you can set the settings for images for this character specifically.
 If you want global image settings, you should go to Settings -> Images.
 You can find the general instructions to setup both here, since they work similarly.

 Firstly, choose a service.
-If you have a 10 dollar Agnai sub, the Charluv image generation is available, with DreamshaperXL Lightning model.
+If you have a 10 dollar Charluvi sub, the Charluv image generation is available, with DreamshaperXL Lightning model.
 If you use that model, use the recommended settings (5 steps, 2 CFG, 1024x1024 image size).
 You can also use NovelAI if you have a sub.
-If you are on free tier, then you can use Horde (somewhat slow and unreliable, but free) and Stable Diffusion (need to run it on your own machine in the background with appropriate hardware and connect it to Agnai.
-On Automatic1111, you can use --api --share arguments to generate a link, and paste it to Agnai)
+If you are on free tier, then you can use Horde (somewhat slow and unreliable, but free) and Stable Diffusion (need to run it on your own machine in the background with appropriate hardware and connect it to Charluvi.
+On Automatic1111, you can use --api --share arguments to generate a link, and paste it to Charluvi)

 Now let's move onto the specific parameters you can configure.